Claire Corlett

-Claire Margaret Corlett Brown (born July 9, 1999) is a Canadian actress, known most notably for providing the voice of Sweetie Belle in the animated television series My Little Pony: Friendship Is Magic.
+Claire Margaret Corlett Brown (born July 9, 1999) is a Canadian actress and singer, known most notably for providing the voice of Sweetie Belle in the animated television series My Little Pony: Friendship Is Magic.
 She is the daughter of voice actor Ian James Corlett.

 Career

 Corlett is best known for voicing Sweetie Belle in the animated television series My Little Pony: Friendship Is Magic, Michelle in 3-2-1 Penguins!, and Tiny in Dinosaur Train.
 She was first introduced to voice acting when her father Ian James Corlett made her a demo when she was five years old.
 She is also the younger sister of voice actor Philip Corlett, who was the original voice of Buddy in Dinosaur Train.

 Corlett's first voice acting role was as a preschooler in an episode of Being Ian, an animated series created by her father and based on his life.

 Corlett collaborated on Smart Cookies with actress Michelle Creber, who also worked on My Little Pony: Friendship Is Magic as the voice of Apple Bloom.